McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

 Consistent with \citet{mcfactsII}, we identify modes of higher spin and an anti-correlation between $q$ and $\chi_{\rm eff}$ for higher generation mergers in Figure \ref{fig:corner-pagn-intrinsic}.
 First, we identify a mode along $\chi_{\rm eff} = 0$ in the first generation population due to the random spin initialization.
-BHs on eccentric orbits are spun down during circularization, causing many first generation mergers to have $\chi_{\rm eff} < 0$.
+BHs on eccentric orbit acquire negative spin during circularization, causing many first generation mergers to have $\chi_{\rm eff} < 0$.
 Some values reach as low as $\chieff = -1$, indicating both BHs' spins are anti-aligned to the binary angular momentum.
-First generation mergers encounter a lower limit of $q \sim 0.3$ due to the nature of our BH IMF.
+First generation mergers encounter a lower limit of $q \sim 0.15$ due to the nature of our BH IMF.
 The effective spin of some second generation mergers between similar component masses ($q \sim 1$) remains negative, but the majority are now positive.
 Negative values are far less likely for low $q$ mergers.
 As the system evolves, the more massive component is increasingly likely to be a merger remnant and thus have a spin aligned with the disk.
+This is because the spin angular momentum of the remnant is preferentially aligned with the orbital angular momentum of the progenitor binary systems \cite{Tichy2008}.

 High generation mergers further express the trend of spin alignment, as vey few events occur with negative effective spin.
-Mergers of any mass ratio can be almost completely aligned with the disk ($\chi_{\rm eff} \sim 1$), which is especially true for mergers between objects of substantially different component mass.
+Mergers of any mass ratio can be almost completely aligned with the disk ($\chi_{\rm eff} \sim 1$).